ascsoftw/tall-crud-generator/README.md

 # tall-crud-generator
-Laravel Package to generate CRUD Files using TALL Stack
+Laravel Package to generate CRUD Files using TALL Stack.
+This is not an admin panel generator, it is a package that generates Livewire Components that supports CRUD Features without you having to write any single line of code.

 <p align="center">
   <img src="https://media.giphy.com/media/e4sld9tmOsDMMbBztN/giphy.gif">